Exabyte-io/materials-designer/README.md

 # Materials Designer

-A standalone React application for atomistic design of material structures.
-Deployed within the Mat3ra.com platform as explained in the corresponding part of its documentation [here](https://docs.mat3ra.com/materials-designer/overview/).
-It can be used as a library in other applications.
+A standalone React application for atomistic structural design.
+Deployed within the Mat3ra.com platform as documented [here](https://docs.mat3ra.com/materials-designer/overview/) and can be used as a library in any web/Node.js application.

 [Try Materials Designer in action here](https://mat3ra-materials-designer.netlify.app/)